A Limp in the Woods (Day 107)

 Rain, then Rainbows

-Not long after starting this morning, Bearbell(1) and I scaled Bear Peak.
-It’s Connecticut’s high point.
+Soon after starting this morning, Bearbell(1) and I scaled Bear Peak, Connecticut’s high point.
 Or its highest peak, anyway.
 It was the first time in more than four hundred miles we gypsies have exceeded two thousand feet elevation.
 The last time we had we were near the AT’s midsection, where Bearbell began his hike, and when conditions weren’t quite so inhumane.
-Here now the extra altitude did little to cool us.
+Today’s extra altitude did little to refrigerate us.
 But there was no rain or lightning and for that we were delighted.
 A fine day for a field-trip.

-“Ya know it’s called Bear Peak for a reason,” I told my newest trail mate, as we skirted a tree once obliterated by lightning.
+“Ya know it’s called Bear Peak for a reason,” I told my latest trail mate, as we skirted a tree obliterated by lightning.
 The fire-bolt had peeled the tree’s ligneous hide clean off.
 The damage looked, ahem, current.
-We could safely assume it happened during yestreen’s electrical onslaught.
-Safely, because there was no threat of getting zapped, at least for the time being.
+We could safely assume it happened during yestreen’s electrical firestorm.
+Safely, because there was no threat of getting zapped today.
 I went on: “The beasts clog this part of the trail, like backed-up sewage.
-A few hikers were MAULED TO DEATH near here, in a series of gruesome attacks.
+Hikers have been MAULED TO DEATH near here, in a series of gruesome attacks.
 So they renamed the mountain.
 It had been called ‘Peaceful Peak’ up to that point--”

-“You are real funny, Funny-bonez,” Bearbell interrupted, filing closely behind.
+“You are real funny, Funny-bonerz,” Bearbell interrupted, filing closely behind.
 He kept clipping my heels and I could feel his breath.

-I hold a special sort of hate for tailgaters, so I resorted to a few inadvertent-looking, backward-facing flicks of my hiking poles.
+To counter the encroachment I alternated between speeding up or stopping.
+He’d respond by speeding up or by passing up passing.
+(Some people walk best under threat; some walk only under threat.
+Bearbell believes bears are a threat.)
+I hold a special sort of hate for tailgaters, so I resorted to a few inadvertent-looking, backward-facing flicks of my poles.
 This pushed him back some.
-The poor guy is truly terrified of Ursa and Ursula, but my user’s manual clearly states that I require room when rambling.
-We’d known each other twenty-four hours and already we were on one another’s nerves.
+The poor guy is truly terrified of Ursa and Ursula, but my user manual clearly states that I require room when rambling.
+We’d known each other twenty-four hours and were already on one another’s nerves.
 I began hoping a bear would intercede.

-But we always managed to find a way to laugh, and I liked that about Frenchie.
-One on one, he could be a bit overbearing--with emphasis on bear--but I was sure if we could just meet another hiker or two, ideally female, we’d jell just dandy.
+But we managed to find laughter, and I liked that about Frenchie.
+One on one, he could be a bit overbearing--with emphasis on bear--but I was sure if we could just meet another hiker or two, preferably female, we’d jell just dandy.
 A little breathing room.
 Panting room.

-About women.
-We spoke of them at length, and of our troubled pasts.
+We spoke of the female creatures at length, and of our troubled pasts.
 We even listened a little.
 I assured him at his age, if he could just keep working to get his act together, and then do so, he’d meet someone he loved, and maybe even someone who loved him.
 “Life ain’t about discovering who you are, homey.
-It’s about creating who you are…you’ve got to create the person you want to be,” I sermonized, in the midst of spewing a ton more tripe.
+It’s about creating who you are…you’ve got to create the Bearbell you want to be,” I sermonized, in the midst of spewing a ton more tripe.
 (Hikers have the time to ramble.)
 “Start loving yourself, so someone else can.”

-“At my age,” I concluded, “There’s probably not much point.
+“At my age there’s not much point.
 Most the remnants have been discarded for a reason.
 Not so much spoiled as overripe.”

 “You haz tu hold out hope,” he said, in that smoothly thick accent of his.
 “Otherwize, what iz za point of zis life?”